 Although technology is developing to ensure that cordless vacuums can have better suction, the cordless vacuum suction power tends to be significantly lower than that of a regular corded vacuum.
 This is because cordless vacuums operate using battery power.
 As the battery power causes the vacuum to have a lot of suction power, this naturally decreases as you continue cleaning.
 So, cordless vacuums might not be the best choice if you have a lot to clean.

 In addition to all of this, cordless vacuums tend to be noisier than regular corded vacuums.
 This is because they operate using a lot more power and rely on their battery instead of electricity.
 If you have pets or children afraid of the loud sound that vacuum cleaners make, you probably want to avoid getting a cordless vacuum.

 With a cordless vacuum, you may come into dust more often than you would with a regular vacuum.
 This is for several reasons.
 One, you’re going to contact the dust bin a lot more since it needs to be emptied more often.
 They also aren’t the best at trapping dust and retaining allergens, which are vital factors that people who suffer from allergies need to consider to have the best quality of life possible.
 It is estimated that a cordless vacuum can only suck up 41% of the dust from a carpet, but corded vacuums can capture as much as 70 percent.

 6. Not the Most Effective

 Cordless vacuums tend to be the ideal option for people who have smaller homes.
-They also work well if you don’t have a lot of carpet in your home or if you have a bit of trouble using a heavier vacuum cleaner.
+They also work well if you don’t have a lot of carpet in your home or have a bit of trouble using a heavier vacuum cleaner.
 Otherwise, they aren’t always the best option.
 If you have a large house and need to clean several rooms, it isn’t the most effective at picking up dust or cleaning for long periods, as we mentioned before.
 So these factors are something that you will want to consider.

 7. On the More Expensive Side